 That means each unit has to have a clear — and measurable — learning goal.
+It should focus on improving the learner's knowledge retention.
 In addition, each bit of bite-size learning content has to be coherent, clear and useful to learners all by itself — without the context of a longer course and additional supporting material.

 Dozens — or even hundreds — of individual micro units can band together to form a more comprehensive course.
 Learners might complete the entire microlearning series, over time, to master a complex topic or body of related information.
 Some learners might review individual micro study units over and over.
 Others might complete a dozen units in a single sitting.
 It’s flexible.

 A common microlearning example is using eLearning to learn a language.
 Using micro courses offered by Duolingo or Babbel, learning occurs when the user chooses to engage.
 The timing and duration of learning is completely within their control.
 Learners can spend a couple of minutes a day, do an entire level at once or review vocabulary on the plane on their way to a foreign vacation.

 A real problem with training consumption is the finality of it all.
 Once the training is finished, the learner starts onto the forgetting curve.
 Training needs to be exercised frequently — but what training you choose to exercise and when matters, too.
 With our microlearning platform, data of what the learner already knows is gathered.
 The topics they know well are brought up less frequently; topics they need more training on are brought forth more frequently.
 And, the entire process, known as spaced repetition, is automated through the app and personalized to the learner.
 Because it places focus on the areas they need the most training, it improves their knowledge retention of a specific subject with efficiency.